amikael/ncdigraphs/README.md

 # ncdigraphs
-A set of tools for investigating the search space of parser that produce noncrossing digraphs.
+A set of tools for investigating the search space of parsers that produce noncrossing digraphs.